 Medical error and patient death have become a far too common pairing.
 A new study released by the Department of Surgery at Johns Hopkins University School of Medicine in Baltimore, MD, has placed medical error as the third leading cause of death in the U.S., claiming over 251,000 victims annually.
-If you or a loved one suffered preventable injuries due to medical negligence, you could hold the medical professional or establishment accountable for their actions or inaction.
+If you believe a medical professional’s negligence caused your amputation or loss of a limb, you could hold them accountable for their actions or inaction.
 A Columbus Medical Malpractice Lawyer with The Fitch Law Firm, LLC can help.
 While amputation is sometimes necessary as it can mean the difference between life and death, there are many times it can be prevented.

 A Columbus medical error medical malpractice lawyer at The Fitch Law Firm LLC is equipped to assist you in a claim for just compensation.
 Through a free case review, we can assess the merits of your case and answer any questions you have about the legal process involved in medical malpractice claims in Ohio.